DonaldMbara/OMS-microservice/README.md

 # OMS Microservices Overview

-The OMS (Order Management System) microservices architecture consists of seven individual services, including a discovery server and an API gateway.
-This provides a scalable and modular solution for managing orders, inventory, notifications, products, users, and customer reviews.
+The Order Management System (OMS) is designed with a microservices architecture comprising seven individual services, including a discovery server and an API gateway.
+This architecture provides a scalable and modular solution for managing orders, inventory, notifications, products, users, and customer reviews.

 ## Microservices Components

 1. **API Gateway**:
-    - **Function**: Serves as the entry point to the microservices ecosystem, routing requests to appropriate services.
+    - **Function**: Serves as the entry point to the microservices ecosystem, routing requests to the appropriate services.
     - **Technology**: Zuul or Spring Cloud Gateway.

 2. **Discovery Server (Eureka)**: